 - 1. High schools need to be more involved at the middle school level. - Determination has been made that coaches 7-12 will be considered a part of the Varsity programs.
-The Varsity programs will work to include the feeder programs in on coaching meetings game discussions, skill development ideas, etc. to assist the MS coach in developing a program that is operating with the Varsity programs ideals in mind while supporting the growth of the MS program and coach.
+The Varsity programs will work to include the feeder programs in on coaching meetings game discussions, skill development ideas, they were encouraged to attend the varsity camps during the 2017 summer season, etc. to assist the MS coach in developing a program that is operating with the Varsity programs ideals in mind while supporting the growth of the MS program and coach.
 When a building (Central) can't be identified as feeder program for a specific Varsity program, the feeder program will be connected to both Varsity programs.
-Additionally, MS Athletic Directors will include the Varsity Coach or representative in the hiring of head coaches and the middle school level. - 2.
-Reduce the coach to athlete ratio. - Skill development of MS athletes is crucial.
-To support the increased emphasis on fundamental skill development, we will be investigating which sports that ratio is appropriate and which sports need to see an adjustment during the 2014-15 seasons.
-At this time we are considering a 1:10 coach/athlete ratio during winter sports.
-Adjustments will be made for the 2015-16 seasons.
+Additionally, MS Athletic Directors will include the Varsity Coach or representative in the hiring of head coaches and the middle school level.